LikaloLLC/docsie/README.md

-# docsie
+# Docsie.io
-Docsie.io Website.
-Purpose of this repo is to host the static portion of Docsie.io
+Purpose of this repo is to host the static portion of docsie.io

 We had a lot of problems hosting out static content on AWS infrastructure.
 From cryptic soft 404's on google bot to lag.